soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 ### Locations

-A DLP policy can find and protect sensitive information across Office 365, whether that information is located in Exchange Online, SharePoint Online, or OneDrive for Business.
+A DLP policy can find and protect sensitive information across Office 365, whether that information is located in Exchange Online, SharePoint Online, OneDrive for Business, or Microsoft Teams.
 You can easily choose to protect all SharePoint sites or OneDrive accounts, just specific sites or accounts, or all mailboxes.
 Note that it's not yet possible to select just the mailboxes of specific users.

 ![Options for locations where a DLP policy can be applied](media/ee50a61a-e867-4571-a150-3eec8d83650f.png)